-Our example workflow created four spectra, the measured background spectrum, the measured sample spectrum, the ATR corrected sample spectrum, and the ATR and baseline corrected sample spectrum with the search results.
+Our example workflow created four spectra, the measured background spectrum, the measured sample spectrum, the ATR corrected sample spectrum with the search results.
 The workflow-generated spectra are named with the Tile Name properties of their associated workflow tiles.

-Add Tiles to a Workflow
+3.5.2 Add Tiles to a Workflow